AedenG/Stock-Analysis/Challenge_2/README.md

 ### Pros and Cons of Refactoring the Original VBA Script

 The pros of refactoring the original VBA script include streamlining the script and reducing the time it takes to run the script.
-The cons include increasing the complexity of the script with multiple arrays such as ticker(), tickerVolumes(), tickerStartingPrices(), and tickerEndingPrices()- as well as using tickerIndex.
-These factors could increase the likelihood of making a mistake and breaking the code.
+The cons include increasing the complexity of the script with multiple arrays such as ticker(), tickerVolumes(), tickerStartingPrices(), and tickerEndingPrices()- as well as using tickerIndex to access the stock ticker.
+Unfortunately, this could also increase the likelihood of making a mistake and breaking the code.
 The efficiency and organization make up for the potential drawbacks.